Jennie McGraw: Marriage and death

 The Fiskes returned to the United States in early September.
 Quite ill, she was taken to Fiske's house, but was driven by her mansion and she was pleased to see how it had been completed.
 She died on September 30, 1881 and was interred in the Memorial Antechapel of the Sage Chapel at Cornell University.
 At her death, she had $2 million in property and $250,000 remaining in her trust.

-Ten years after her death, Willard Fisk sold the mansion and had the furniture and household furnishings auctioned.
+Ten years after her death, Willard Fiske sold the mansion and had the furniture and household furnishings auctioned.
 The house was later purchased by Edward and Clarence Wyckoff for the Chi Psi fraternity.
 It was destroyed in 1906 during a fire that also took the lives of seven people.